mommermi/mommermi.github.io/_posts/2020-12-07-Characterization_of_Industrial_Smoke_Plumes_from_Remote_Sensing_Data.markdown

   smoke plumes.
 In the future, we will utilize this approach to estimate greenhouse gas emissions from remote sensing data on a global scale.
 categories:
-- climate change
-- remote sensing
-- deep learning
+- Applied Research
 tags:
+- Earth Observation
+- Deep Learning
+- Segmentation
+- Plumes
-- research
+- Sentinel-2
 ---

 The major driver of global warming has been identified as the anthropogenic release of greenhouse gas (GHG) emissions from industrial activities.
 The quantitative monitoring of these emissions is mandatory to fully understand their effect on the Earth's climate and to enforce emission regulations on a large scale.
 In this work, we investigate the possibility to detect and quantify industrial smoke plumes from globally and freely available multi-band image data from ESA's Sentinel-2 satellites.